 A worn-out pair of shoes may feel good but they can make a nice outfit look bad.
 Always choose shoes that fit well because if you are in pain it will show through in your appearance.

 It is fine to purchase a few sale items when shopping, however, consider quality over quantity.
 Quality items may be a bit more costly but they last longer.
 A minimal wardrobe is about reducing quantity but not sacrificing quality.

 Buy functional items that can be used in different ways.
 For instance, the classic black dress that takes you to lunch when you top it with a cute crocheted sweater, then pull off the sweater and go out on the town.

 Once you have minimized your wardrobe you will need to keep it that way by periodically eliminating things that no longer fit or are worn, and replacing needed items.
 Some people prefer to do this when they do a spring cleaning or when the seasons change.
 Find a system that works for you and stick with it.
 Minimizing your wardrobe will help you stay organized and fashionable all year long.

 Less is More

-Remember the adages “less is more” and “simple is best” because there is truth in these statements.
+Remember the adages “less is more” and “simple is best” when minimizing your wardrobe because there is truth in these statements.
 It’s not always necessary to overdress to impress.
 Simple, classic clothing items that stand the test of time will always look good.
 Be comfortable and confident in your clothing and your personality will make the impression.